hossainchisty/FreshGerium-ERP-Platform/README.md

 ### 🗂 Tech Stack

-Below is a list of technologies we use at Freshdesk.
+Below is a list of technologies we use at FreshGerium.

 - 🎨 **Frontend:** SB Admin 2 v4.1.3
 - 🏗 **Backend:** Python, Django, Jinja2, and more